fox-it/quantuminsert/poc/README.md

 	stdbuf --output=0 |	tcpdump -nn -i eth0 "host jsonip.com and tcp[tcpflags]=(tcp-syn|tcp-ack)" | python monitor.py -s 10.0.0.2

 `stdbuf` is needed as `tcpdump` will buffer it's output by default.
-The bpf filter is so output only the the SYN+ACK of `jsonip.com`, which will be outputted and parsed by `monitor.py`.
+The bpf filter ensures that we only see the SYN+ACK of `jsonip.com`, which will be printed to stdout and parsed by `monitor.py`.
 The shooter is then notified on `10.0.0.2`.

 #### Example usage for tshark